HumanSignal/label-studio/docs/source/tags/ranker.md

 ### Example

-Labeling configuration for ranking predicted text output from a model
+Labeling configuration for ranking predicted text output from a model.

 ```html
 <View>